-If you’re newly diagnosed with rheumatoid arthritis (RA), you may be feeling a huge mix of emotions.
+If you’re newly diagnosed with an inflammatory arthritis or rheumatoid condition, you may be feeling a huge mix of emotions.
 On the one hand, you may be relieved to finally have a clear diagnosis after months or years of symptoms—but on the other hand, you may be angry, overwhelmed, and scared at the prospect of living with a chronic illness.

-Let’s face it—a diagnosis of RA is overwhelming.
+Let’s face it—a diagnosis is overwhelming.
 No one plans on having a chronic illness or living with pain and fatigue.
 No one relishes the idea of countless doctor visits and medications.

-If you’ve just been diagnosed with RA, it can feel like you’ve received more than your fair share of bad news.
-But here’s the good news: there have been dramatic strides in the treatment of RA in the past decade and it is possible to live well and thrive with RA.
+If you’ve just been diagnosed, it can feel like you’ve received more than your fair share of bad news.
+But here’s the good news: there have been dramatic strides in treatment over the past decade and it is possible to live well and thrive.
 In fact, some of the newer treatments can actually slow the progression of the disease.

 It’s okay—and normal—to feel scared, frustrated, sad, and overwhelmed.
 But, ideally you’ll also feel a strong sense of hope—because there is hope for helpful treatment, hope for relief from pain, and hope for a full and joyful life.
-You can live well after a diagnosis of RA.
+You can live well after a diagnosis.
 Here’s where to start: